| | | | | | |

 Pro Tip 2: Pinwheel Tea Sandwich

-Spread the filling on a single slice of bread.
-Roll each slice like a jelly roll, wrap tightly in waxed paper, and double wrap in plastic wrap to prevent ice crystals.
+Cut off the crusts and spread the filling on a single slice of bread, either brown or white bread.
+Roll each slice like a jelly roll, wrap it tightly in waxed paper, and double-wrap it in plastic to prevent ice crystals.
 Freeze for up to 3 weeks.

 Pro Tip 3: Freezing the Bread Ahead of Time